 "Away from home, it's a good result but for the people who watched the game, they have seen chances on both sides and it was a great game to watch."

-The result means that Real have to score when they travel to England, but the 29-year-old doesn't believe that fact counts for much.
+The result means that Real has to score when it travels to England, but the 29-year-old doesn't believe that fact counts for much.

-When asked whether United have the advantage, he said: "Well slightly.
+When asked whether United has the advantage, he said: "Well slightly.
 At this level I don't really think these kind of teams care if they play at home or away.

 "We don't really care, they don't really care and it is only halftime now.
 We will be ready for the second half."